VNG-Realisatie/gemma-zaken/docs/_content/ontwikkelaars/handleidingen-en-tutorials/large-files.md

     In the result `voltooid` should be changed to "true".

-3. Unlock the document
+3. Unlock the `EnkelvoudigInformatieObject`

-    After uploading all the parts it is time to unlock the document.
+    After uploading all the parts it is time to unlock the `EnkelvoudigInformatieObject`.
-    By unlocking the user shows that the uploading process is finished and the file can be gathered together from uploaded file parts.
+    By unlocking the user shows that the uploading process is finished and the file can be gathered together from the uploaded file parts.

     ```http
     POST http://<drc-ip>:8000/api/v1/enkelvoudiginformatieobjecten/<uuid>/unlock HTTP/1.0